Mark Constantine: Cosmetics To Go

 After the sale, Constantine, along with his wife Margaret ("Mo"), reinvested the capital into Cosmetics To Go, a "direct mail startup."
 However, this venture ended quickly.
 Bankruptcy was filed in 1994, citing the products being priced too cheaply and Constantine underestimating business expenses.

 Lush

 Constantine and Mo founded Lush in Poole in 1995.
 By 2007 there were 462 Lush stores in 46 countries, with a combined revenue of $292 million.
 The company was described in 2018 as "one of the world's biggest cosmetics firms".

 Constantine and Mo were both appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours, having been recognised for their "services to the beauty industry."

+Political activity

+Constantine has been a long-term supporter of the Green Party of England and Wales, donating to Siân Berry's campaign to become Mayor of London in 2008, and to the Green Party as a whole in the run-up to the 2017 general election.